Dabbing has exploded as one of the most popular methods for using cannabis.

 What Are the Benefits of Dabbing?

-While learning to dab takes some practice and requires more tools than other forms of consuming cannabis, dabbing comes with many benefits.
+Learning to dab takes some practice and requires more tools than other forms of consuming cannabis.
+Although it’s more involved, dabbing comes with many unique benefits.

 Hardcore dabbers love dabbing because they enjoy the hard hitting effects and wildly delicious flavors from a perfect dab.
-Most cannabis extract products, such as those made from butane hash oil or rosin press, are extremely potent and can reach the 70-90% THC ranges.
+Most cannabis extract products, such as those made from butane extraction like hash oil or shatter are extremely potent and can reach the 70-90% THC ranges.

 Just a tiny dab can go a long way, making dabbing extremely effective.